Momar Bangoura

-Momar Bangoura (born 24 February 1994 in Dakar) is a Senegalese footballer and Guinean origin.
+Momar Bangoura (born 24 February 1994) is a Senegalese footballer and Guinean origin.
 He currently plays for Cluses Scionzier Football Club in France.

 Club career

 Bangoura last played for French club Marseille in Ligue 1.
 He plays as a midfielder and made his professional debut on 28 April 2012 in a league match against Lorient, where he appeared as a substitute.